danjelito/sentiment-analysis-amazon-fine-food-reviews/README.md

 # Amazon Fine Food Reviews Sentiment Analysis Project

-This project performs sentiment analysis on a dataset of text reviews using two sentiment analysis models: VADER (from the NLTK library) and RoBERTa (from Hugging Face's Transformers library).
+This project performs sentiment analysis on a dataset of text reviews using three sentiment analysis models: VADER, Logistic Regression with Doc2Vec embedding and RoBERTa.
 We use regression metrics to evaluate the accuracy of both models in predicting review scores.

 ## Models Used